AzureAD/azure-activedirectory-library-for-js/README.md

 ### Trusted Site settings in IE
 If you put your site in the trusted site list, cookies are not accessible for iFrame requests.
 You need to remove protected mode for Internet zone or add the authority url for the login to the trusted sites as well.

+### Known issues on Edge
+Certain issues have been reported when using ADAL.js with the Microsoft Edge version 40.15063.0.0.
+Please take a look at [this page](https://github.com/AzureAD/azure-activedirectory-library-for-js/wiki/Known-issues-on-Edge) for details and work arounds before filing a new issue.

 ## We Value and Adhere to the Microsoft Open Source Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.